 For Rosie, all aspects of life are rich with beauty and meaning, and filled with the potential for boundless creativity and connection.
 Through her personal and professional experiences in jewelry, floral, and event design, she has found that every moment is an opportunity to cultivate her perspective.
 In late 2012, Rosie decisively turned back towards her first love, fashion, and her eponymous collection made its debut for Resort 2014.

 The Rosie Assoulin design aesthetic toes the line between the romantically fantastical and reliably practical.
-This “wardrobe” that she shares with the world is a blend of luxurious sensuality, sculpted ease, and bold lines.
-As a mother, daughter, sister, wife, friend and designer, Rosie’s curiosity seeks to inform the ever-changing definitions and identities we inhabit in our daily lives.
-Ever inspired by all of the roles people hold, she seeks to reinterpret the interconnected beauty and wondrous sights, sounds, and feelings we all encounter in life, through her designs.
+This wardrobe that she shares with the world is a blend of sculpted ease and bold lines.
+As a mother, daughter, sister, wife, friend and designer, Rosie’s curiosity seeks to inform the ever-changing definitions and identities of our daily lives.
+Ever inspired by all of the roles people hold, she seeks to reinterpret the wondrous sights, sounds, and feelings we all encounter in life through her designs.